mstksg/inCode/copy/entries/the-baby-paradox.md

 itsNotTrue = \case {}     -- GHC is smart enough to know both cases are invalid
 ```

-[^decidablenote]: I'm not sure if anyone has ever used it for anything useful,
+[^decidablenote]: I'm pretty sure nobody has ever used it for anything useful,
 but I wrote the entire *[decidable][]* library around manipulating propositions
 like this.